lciernik/similarity_consistency/README.md

         python generate_imagenet_subset_indices.py
      ```
      It will generate the indices for the ImageNet-1k subset datasets and store them in `[PROJECT_ROOT]/datasets/subset`.
-  2. Create the new ImageNet-1k subsets, by slicing the precomputed features:
+  2. Create the new ImageNet-1k subsets by slicing the precomputed features:
      ```bash
         cd scripts
         python in_subset_extraction.py
      ```
      It will create the ImageNet-1k subsets and store them in `[PROJECT_ROOT]/datasets/imagenet-subset-{X}k`
-     (`X` indicating the total nr. of samples).
+     (`X` indicates the total nr. of samples).
 - **Remaining Datasets**: Run the jupyter notebook `notebooks/check_wds_sizes_n_get_subsets.ipynb` to check the dataset sizes and create
     subsets of the datasets if needed.
 The indices for the subsets are stored in `[PROJECT_ROOT]/datasets/subset`.